 The FFGA was executed on May 23, 2017 with a Required Completion Date of August 22, 2022.
 The JPB, for reasons discussed previously, adopted the PMOC's recommended September 26, 2024 as the revised Required Completion Date (RCD) for the project.
-The JPB did not formally adopt a particular schedule document when it approved the revised PCEP budget of \$2.44 billion at its December 6, 2021 meeting; however, the revised budget is based on completing the project by

-September 26, 2024.
+The JPB did not formally adopt a particular schedule document when it approved the revised PCEP budget of \$2.44 billion at its December 6, 2021 meeting; however, the revised budget is based on completing the project by September 26, 2024.
 The JPB has proposed an FFGA RCD of December 31, 2024 in its Recovery Plan dated April 1, 2022.
 The JPB recently requested that BBII reforecast their schedule to reflect combining the completion of Segment 3 and 4 into a revised Interim Milestone 1, and make other adjustments to reflect a more realistic OCS production rate.
-That effort is underway, however, it is not yet complete.
-This latest revision is not expected to have any effect on the current substantial completion date or the proposed RCD.
+That information has been received and incorporated into the June 2022 IMS.
+This latest revision does not have any effect on the current substantial completion date or the proposed RCD.

-The JPB's Lead Scheduler left the PCEP on June 2, 2022 and a replacement has been hired.
-The JPB's regular monthly Master Project Schedule updates have not been produced since March 2022.
-The latest version is the February 28, 2022 update with a status date of March 1, 2022 and is referred to as MPS C22.02.
-The PCEP team has recently produced an Integrated Master Schedule (IMS) as recommended by the PMOC.
-The schedule is still developing and more refined versions have been produced during the months of February, April, May and June 2022.
+The JPB's Lead Scheduler left the PCEP on June 2, 2022 and a replacement was hired.
+However, the new Lead Scheduler will be leaving the project in August, and a replacement has not been identified.
+The PCEP team is now using an Integrated Master Schedule (IMS) as recommended by the PMOC.
+The schedule is still being refined.
+The latest version is June 2022 with a July 1, 2022 data date and incorporates BBII's updated schedule which combines Segments 3 and 4 into Interim Milestone 1.
 Attachment G - Project Milestones / Key Events shows the current projected dates for completion of various significant project activities.

 The PCEP team received, reviewed and accepted BBII's re-baselined schedule for the remaining Electrification contract work as part of the Global Settlement process.
 The PMOC received a copy of an updated P6 schedule titled "PCEP July 2021 RB Schedule Rev 1 (11.23.21)" on December 1, 2021.
 The transmittal indicates that the file is for the accepted revised baseline schedule for the global settlement.
 The PCEP team states that the July 2021 version of the BBII schedule was used for re-baselining because that was the version that had been most closely examined by the parties during their negotiation of the signals and other related activities.
-The JPB has accepted with comments BBII's January 2022 through May 2022 schedule updates.
+The JPB has accepted with comments BBII's June 2022 schedule updates.